 The Constitution of Nepal secures the right to social security as a fundamental right under Article 42.
 It enlists the citizens who are entitled to social security.
 The list includes indigent citizens, incapacitated and helpless citizens, helpless single women, citizens with disabilities, children, and citizens belonging to tribes on the verge of extinction.
 The Constitution does not recognize the right to social security of gender and social security.
 Embodying the constitutional provisions of social security, the Social Act has replicated the list of citizens entitled to social security under the Act.
-The list includes indigent, senior citizens, citizens with disabilities, single women, and helpless citizens.
-Despite the vulnerabilities, societal exclusion, and insecurities, sexual and gender minorities, including intersex people, are not incorporated in the list.
+The list includes indigent, senior citizens, citizens with disabilities, societal exclusion, and insecurities, sexual and gender minorities, including intersex people, are not incorporated in the list.